EvanDiamantidis/TryHackMe/Blue/README.md

 <br />

-We can switch to our active session using the following command:
+We can switch sessions using the following command:
 ```
 sessions -i SESSION_ID
 ```